homemadearcade/zero/todo/_UPNEXT.md

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

+BETTER TEXTURE/LAYER SYSTEM

+A layer either has colliders or it doesnt.
+A layer is given a texture id.
+Layers is an object on GameModel.
+A Layer has a texture Id.
+You can look up the depth  a brush/eraser is supposed to be on by finding its Layer object.
+The layer object also

 BETTER DATA MODEL
   Decide - what does default mean, what does initial mean?
     Initial Data vs Default data...?